Lesson 2

 I will present installation instructions for each operating system separately, so feel free to skip any irrelevant pages.

-If you have problems installing Python, then an alternative will be to use an online interpreter, such as PythonAnywhere.
+You can also use other online interpreters such as PythonAnywhere.
 Register for a free beginners account on PythonAnywhere, and you can just use Python on the Cloud until you can get help from us when term starts!